Rc-W024/VitalSense2024/README.md

 ## Dataset
 Vital Signals Database - *acquired by CommSensLab (Dept. of Signal Theory and Communications)* (Non-public)

+The **Dataset** is being considered and prepared for future release.

 ### Sample data
 Several sets of sample vital signal data in the `data` are used for testing, familiarization and studying of the algorithm.